anyapages/bus-tracker/README.md

 ## Roadmap
 - Provide GPS public bus tracking information for cities in South East Asia.
-- Create functions and buttons for riders' convenience.
+- Create functions and buttons for riders.
 - Launch a city map application.

 ## Contributing